-Funding Source Budget Match Local Benefit Section 402 \$66,000.00 \$12,500.00 \$26,400.00
+Funding Source Budget Match Local Benefit Section 402 SA 2305 B \$80,300.00 \$16,000.00 \$50,000.00

-This sports marketing sponsorship agreement furthers the achievement of OHS's alcohol impaired driving, occupant protection, speed, and distracted driving performance targets.
-Continuing the strategic partnership with the Rhode Island Interscholastic League will greatly assist OHS in its goal Toward Zero Deaths.
+This sports marketing sponsorship agreement furthers the achievement of OHS's younger driver, impaired driving, occupant protection, speed and distracted driving performance targets.
+Continuing the strategic partnership with the Rhode Island Interscholastic League will greatly assist OHS in its goal of Zero Deaths.
 The RIIL will support RIDOT's mission of reducing fatalities and serious injuries through the creation of a sports marketing campaign that will tackle the following areas of emphasis: Occupant Protection, Impaired Driving, Speed and Distracted Driving.
 This program provides a valuable access point to key target markets, specifically males aged 30-50 and young drivers aged 16-24, with a statewide reach.
-The RIIL's goal is to assist RIDOT in meeting its FFY 2022 Performance Goals.
-Through education and outreach communication methods, the RIIL aims to influence positively the student-athletes, coaches, administrators, and fans within our far-reaching RIIL community to modify behavior and save lives, reduce injuries and improve highway safety.
+The RIIL's goal is to assist RIDOT in meeting its FFY 2023 Performance Goals.
+Through education and outreach communication methods, the RIIL aims to influence positively the student-athletes, coaches, administrators and fans within our far-reaching RIIL community to modify behavior and save lives, reduce injuries and improve highway safety.
 Sports marketing programs grow in effectiveness over time, as fans, attendees and participants perceive a partner as being a consistent presence.
 This project will continue to impact positively the above goals.
 The RIIL is a non-profit 501(c) 3 organization.
-Its mission is to provide educational opportunities for students through interscholastic athletics and to provide governance and leadership for its member schools through athletic programs.
+Its mission is to provide educational opportunities for students through interscholastic athletics and to provide governance and leadership for its member schools through athletic programs